-16.01 The following paragraph is intended to define the normal hours of work and shall not be construed as a guarantee of hours of work per day, or per week, or of days of work per week.

-16.02 The regular shift for all full-time employees shall consist of seven and one half (7.5) hours (exclusive of the meal period) per day and thirty-seven and one half (37.5) hours per week.
+- 16.01 The following paragraph is intended to define the normal hours of work and shall not be construed as a guarantee of hours of work per day, or per week, or of days of work per week. - 16.02 The regular shift for all full time employees shall consist of seven (7) hours (exclusive of the meal period) per day and thirty-five (35) hours per week.
+The regular work week shall be considered Monday to Sunday.